-Livazo 1mg,2mg & 4mg film-coated tablets PT/H/2350/001-003/DC

 SUMMARY OF PRODUCT CHARACTERISTICS

 1. NAME OF THE MEDICINAL PRODUCT

 1mg: Livazo 1mg film-coated tablets.

 2mg: Livazo 2mg film-coated tablets.

 4mg: Livazo 4mg film-coated tablets.

 2. QUALITATIVE AND QUANTITATIVE COMPOSITION 1mg: Each film-coated tablet contains pitavastatin calcium equivalent to 1mg pitavastatin.
-Excipient(s) with known effect Excipients include 63.085mg Lactose monohydrate.
-For the full list of excipients, see section 6.1.
+Excipient(s) include 63.085mg Lactose monohydrate.
+For a full list of excipients see section 6.1.
 2mg: Each film-coated tablet contains pitavastatin calcium equivalent to 2mg pitavastatin.
-Excipient(s) with known effect Excipient(s) include 126.17mg Lactose monohydrate.
-For the full list of excipients, see section 6.1.
+Excipient(s) include 126.17mg Lactose monohydrate.
+For a full list of excipients see section 6.1.
 4mg: Each film-coated tablet contains pitavastatin calcium equivalent to 4mg pitavastatin.
-Excipient(s) with known effect Excipient(s) include252.34mg Lactose monohydrate.
-For the full list of excipients, see section 6.1.
+Excipient(s) include252.34mg Lactose monohydrate.
+For a full list of excipients see section 6.1.
 3. PHARMACEUTICAL FORM Film-coated tablet.

 Round white film-coated tablets embossed 'KC' on one face and '1' on the reverse.
+Round white film-coated tablets embossed 'KC' on one face and '2' on the reverse.
+Round white film-coated tablets embossed 'KC' on one face and '4' on the reverse.
 4. CLINICAL PARTICULARS 4.1 Therapeutic indications Livazo is indicated for the reduction of elevated total cholesterol (TC) and LDL-C, in adults, adolescents and children aged 6 years or older with primary hypercholesterolaemia, including heterozygous familial hypercholesterolaemia, and combined (mixed) dyslipidaemia, when response to diet and other non-pharmacological measures is inadequate.
 4.2 Posology and method of administration Posology Patients should be on a cholesterol lowering diet before treatment.
 It is important that all patients continue dietary control during treatment.
 The usual starting dose is 1mg once daily.
 Adjustment of dose should be made at intervals of 4 weeks or more.
 Doses should be individualized according to LDL-C levels, the goal of therapy and patient response.
 The maximum daily dose is 4mg.
-Elderly No dose adjustment necessary in patients older than 70 years (see sections 5.1 and 5.2).
+Elderly No dose adjustment necessary in patients older than 70 years (see section 5.1 and section 5.2).
 Paediatric population Children and adolescents aged 6 years and over: Livazo use in children should only be carried out by physicians experienced in the treatment of hyperlipidaemia and progress should be regularly reviewed.
 In children and adolescents with heterozygous familial hypercholesterolaemia the usual starting dose is 1mg once daily.
 Adjustment of dose should be made at intervals of 4 weeks or more.
 Doses should be individualized according to LDL-C levels, the goal of therapy and patient response.
 In children 6 to 9 years of age the maximum daily dose is 2mg.
 In children 10 years or older the maximum daily dose is 4mg (see sections 4.8, 5.1 and 5.2).
 Children younger than 6 years of age: